 The Swiss Watch Industry

 Old-established companies in Geneva, such as Vacheron Constantin and Patek Philippe, were (and these two companies still are) "manufactures", began by making most or all of the parts of their watches in-house.
 As time passed they started to use machines to make movement parts, and to buy in some special components from outside specialists, such as cases, dials and hands.
 In fact, the Stern family who eventually took over Patek Philippe began their relationship with the company as a supplier of dials.
 But the essential element of "manufacture" was still carried on — each part was exquisitely finished by hand by a skilled craftsman.
 These manufactures established reputations and put their name clearly on the finished watch.
 Patek-Philippe's reputation was helped along when Prince Albert famously purchased Patek Philippe watches for himself and Queen Victoria at London's Crystal Palace Exhibition in 1851, no doubt to the annoyance of English watchmakers.

-However, the "haute horology" (high, or top end, "manufactures") became a minority of Swiss watch makers after the creation of the watch industry in the Jura region in the seventeenth and eighteenth century, after Daniel Jean-Richard showed farmers in the Jura mountains how to supplement their income by making watch parts during the long winter months when they were snowed in and work in the fields was impossible.
+However, the "haute horology" (high, or top end, "manufactures") became a minority of Swiss watch makers after the creation of the mass production watch industry in the Jura region in the seventeenth and eighteenth century, after Daniel Jean-Richard showed farmers in the Jura mountains how to supplement their income by making watch parts during the long winter months when they were snowed in and work in the fields was impossible.
 After that revolution most Swiss watches were made by a style of manufacturing called établissage.
 Material was provided to workers operating in their own homes or small workshops, and then the finished components were collected and assembled into complete watches in a workshop or small factory établissement".
 The man in charge of the whole process was called the établisseur.